 Mai was first published in comic book format as Mai the Psychic Girl by VIZ Media in VIZ Eclipse International Biweekly, running for a total of 28 issues, from 1987 to 1988.
 It was later released in graphic novel format both by Titan Books from May 1989 to December 1989, and by VIZ Media in October 1990, both four volumes long.
 From December 1, 1995 to February 1, 1996, VIZ Media rereleased the series as a VIZ Graphic Novel Perfect Collection title.

-Well, I first got to say that the saying "Don't judge a book by it's cover" is actually true.
-When I first clicked it out of curiosity in http://www.mangafox.com, I looked at the picture for the cover, and the closed the window right away.
+Well, I first got to say that the saying "Don't judge a book by its cover" is actually true.
+When I first found it, I looked at the picture for the cover, and then closed the window right away.
 I was one of those people who would first look at the picture, and if it looked old, or wasn't there at all, I wouldn't even bother to look at the description of the manga.

 This series made me cry in some scenes.
 The author really takes the reader on the journey of this girl who faces society and views the world in a completely different way from a normal citizen, like me.
 People, who thought that supernatural powers were all great abilities to have, would change their mind after reading this.
 This manga really brings out the darkness in these abilities.